Profitable Business Ideas

 7. Mitumba, boutique and fashion corners

-Both Mitumba and official clothing are equally marketable in the world.
+Both Mitumba and official clothing are equally marketable in the country.

 8. Join the transport sector as a motorbike rider or an insurance agent